ChristianVillalba/personal-site/README.md

 Each project includes a brief description and a link to its repository on GitHub.

 The section "CERTIFICATIONS" includes links to the certifications I obtained by finishing the listed courses.

+Uploaded version:
+Links to projects not included.
+-Drum Kit
+-Simon Game
+-Django: Social Media Site
+-"This site"
+All the projects are already on my GitHub Repositories.
+NO personal information (email, phone number, etc uploaded to GitHub)